Disadvantages of Cold Pressed Oil: The Down Side of Story

 Q2.)
 What are the disadvantages of cold pressing?

 Ans.)
-Short shelf life, high cost of oil, limited variety of cold-pressed oils, presence of allergens, risk of mixing up inferior quality oil seeds, and unsuitability for deep frying or high-temperature cooking are some of the disadvantages of cold pressing.
+Some disadvantages of cold pressed oil include short shelf life, limited variety and high cost of oil, presence of allergens, risk of adulteration, and unsuitability for deep frying or high-temperature cooking.

 Q3.)
 Which oil is better refined or cold-pressed?

 Ans.)
-When considering health and nutrition, cold-pressed are far better than refined oils.
+If you prioritize health and nutrition, then cold-pressed oils are superior to refined oils

-They are also not suitable for deep frying or high-temperature cooking.
+They are also not suitable for deep frying.

 Suggested Readings & References